pedrominicz/pedrominicz.github.io/.done/embedding-a-logic-programming-language-in-haskell.hs.md

 ---
-permalink: /logic
 layout: default
+permalink: /embedding-a-logic-programming-language-in-haskell
+title: Embedding a logic programming language in Haskell
 ---

-# Embedding a logic programming language in Haskell

 In this post we will implement μKanren, a minimal logic programming language, in Haskell.
 It's originally a Scheme domain-specific language introduced in [μKanren A Minimal Functional Core for Relational Programming][1].